-To encourage broad participation in the Cardboard Kayak Program, each EECHS student is allocated Cardboard Kayak stock, initially values at $1,000 “Turtle dollars.”
-Stock value will be adjusted on the basis of participation in the project, achievement of established goals, and general conduct throughout the project.
-The team with the highest stock value at the conclusion of the competition will be eligible for a special drawing.
+To encourage broad participation in the Cardboard Kayak Program, each EECHS student was allocated Cardboard Kayak stock, initially valued at $1,000 “Turtle dollars.”
+Stock value was adjusted on the basis of participation in the project, achievement of established goals, and general conduct throughout the project.
+The team with the highest stock value at the conclusion of the competition was eligible for a special drawing.

 Design/Engineering Competition (1,000 points available)

-- The boats must be built entirely by students.
-Instructors/mentors may demonstrate techniques and design elements, but nothing created by a non-student may be incorporated into the boats.
+- The boats were built entirely by students.
+Instructors/mentors could demonstrate techniques and design elements, but nothing created by a non-student could be incorporated into the boats.

-- Teams are allowed all the cardboard they can scavenge.
+- Teams were allowed all the cardboard they can scavenge.

-- Other recyclable materials may be incorporated, but may not be used to provide primary buoyancy (e.g., no rafts made of soda bottles).
+- Other recyclable materials could be incorporated, but could not be used to provide primary buoyancy (e.g., no rafts made of soda bottles).

-- Each team will be provided with the following;
+- Each team was provided with the following;

 - One double-blade paddle or two single blade paddles,